aheckmann/gm/README.md

 // when working with input streams and any 'identify'
 // operation (size, format, etc), you must pass "{bufferStream: true}" if
 // you also need to convert (write() or stream()) the image afterwards
-// NOTE: this temporarily buffers the image stream in Node memory var readStream = fs.createReadStream('/path/to/my/img.jpg');
+// NOTE: this buffers the readStream in memory! var readStream = fs.createReadStream('/path/to/my/img.jpg');
 gm(readStream, 'img.jpg')
 .size({bufferStream: true}, function(err, size) {